 Learn from the Northern Institute of Applied Climate Science (NIACS) about Resistance-Resilience-Transition as a framework for climate response.
 Follow the link to find how this concept has been incorporated into adaptation menus.

-Follow the link to learn about the RAD framework from the National Park Service.
+Follow the link to learn about the Resist-Accept-Direct (RAD) framework from the National Park Service.
 RAD helps decision makers make informed, purposeful, and strategic climate adaptation choices.

-A study published in Communications Biology explores R-R-T as a continuous interval scale that encourages a nuanced combination of actions and outcomes for climate adaptation.
+A study published in Communications Biology explores Resilience-Resistance-Transition (RRT) as a continuous interval scale that encourages a nuanced combination of actions and outcomes for climate adaptation.

 Adaptation Planning Frameworks